 CCSD pays and administers workers' compensation claims through a self-funded program.
-A third party administrator (TPA), along with other contract suppliers, oversees the day-to-day management of all the claims.
+A third-party administrator (TPA), along with other contract suppliers, oversees the day-to-day management of all the claims.
 Workers' compensation generally applies to injuries or diseases arising out of and in the course of employment.
-It is a no-fault insurance program in the State of Nevada, and is the exclusive method for providing benefits to employees who are injured on the job or have an occupational disease.
+It is a no-fault insurance program in the State of Nevada and is the exclusive method for providing benefits to employees who are injured on the job or have an occupational disease.
 Benefits may include medical treatment, disability compensation, vocational rehabilitation, dependent's payments in the event of death, and other claims related benefits or expenses.
 Employees who are eligible at the same time for disability compensation and for any accrued sick leave benefit may either

-- continue to receive their normal District salary in lieu of the disability compensation by using part of their accrued sick leave as income continuation supplement, or - 2. elect to receive only disability compensation which is 66 2/3% of average monthly wages at time of injury, subject to state maximum limit.
-A Leave Option Choice Form should be completed for any injury resulting in time away from work.
-Forms are available in the Workers Compensation section of the Risk and Environment Services website. http://ccsd.net/departments/workers-compensation/wc-forms.
+- 1. continue to receive their normal District salary in lieu of the disability compensation by using part of their accrued sick leave as income continuation supplement, or - 2. elect to receive only disability compensation which is 66 2/3% of average monthly wages at time of injury, subject to state maximum limit.